drone-os/drone-book/src/bluepill-blink/full-speed.md

 ```

 An `async` function is a syntax sugar for a function returning a `Future`.
 We
-execute the returned future using the `.trunk_wait()` method.
-The `trunk_wait`
+execute the returned future using the `.root_wait()` method.
+The `root_wait`
-method is supposed to be used inside a thread with the lowest priority,
+method is supposed to be used inside a thread with the lowest priority, e.g. in
-i.e. trunk, otherwise the threads that are currently preempted could be
+the root task context, otherwise the threads that are currently preempted could
-stalled.
+be stalled.
 Another option for executing futures is to use `exec` or `add_exec`
 methods on thread tokens.

 It's good to check that the program still works: